SharePoint Framework

 Announcing gulp-spsync - A Gulp plugin that syncs local files with a SharePoint site

 I have to admit it I have succumbed to Visual Studio Code and now also Gulp tasks, well almost at least.
 I was working the other day with some display templates and page layouts and needed a more efficient way than uploading the files to SharePoint Online.
 Open with Explorer could have worked, but since I used a customers Office 365 tenant I did not want to store credentials and do all the required voodoo to get that to work.
+Instead I decided to explore Gulp and see if I could automate this, and the result is a Gulp plugin called gulp-spsync.

 Office 365